seanbradley/tf/README.md

 blindly.
 Your ingenuity will likely be required to see your way through to the end...to a functional development environment.

+DISCLAIMER:

-DISCLAIMER: Since WSL2 is rather new and still somewhat experimental, and not generally considered as straightforward or robust for AI / ML development as a native, truly bare metal, non-virtualized Ubuntu environment, I cannot guarantee the following will work exactly as you might hope.
+Since WSL2 is rather new and still somewhat experimental, and not generally considered as straightforward or robust for AI / ML development as a native, truly bare metal, non-virtualized Ubuntu environment, I cannot guarantee the following will work exactly as you might hope.
 Things herein worked as of of May 2023.

+ASSUMPTIONS:

-ASSUMPTIONS: A high-performance gaming laptop with a single Nvidia GeForce RTX GPU chip with Windows as the sole operating system.
+* A high-performance gaming laptop with a single Nvidia GeForce RTX GPU chip with Windows as the sole operating system.
+* A nominal degree of comfort with tweaking Windows and/or Ubuntu from the command line
+* VSCode for the IDE
+* Familiarity with Python, Bash, and Git

+REASON:

-REASON: Dual booting set-ups are a bit of a pain.
+Dual booting set-ups are a bit of a pain.
 WSL seems like a convenient compromise.
 Remains to be seen.

 The gear I used...

-	Windows 11
+* Windows 11
-	Processor: 12th Gen Intel(R) Core(TM) i7-12700H   2.70 GHz
+* Processor: 12th Gen Intel(R) Core(TM) i7-12700H   2.70 GHz
-	Memory: 1TB plus 16.0 GB RAM
+* Memory: 1TB plus 16.0 GB RAM

 The following were successfully installed via these instructions...

-	Python version = 3.10.6
+* Python version = 3.10.6
-	CUDA version = 12.1.66
+* CUDA version = 12.1.66
-	RAPIDS
+* RAPIDS
-	nvidia-tensorrt = 8.6.1
+* TensorRT version = 8.6.1
-	Tensorflow version = 2.12.0
+* Tensorflow version = 2.12.0